srseidel/atrocitee-astro/Docs/Atrocitee-MVP-Phase1-Foundation.md

   - KV namespace must be properly configured for SESSION storage
 - **Mobile Responsiveness**: All base UI components must be designed with mobile-first approach
 - **Reference Materials**: Astroship theme was used as design reference.
 The reference repository should not be tracked in Git to avoid Cloudflare deployment issues with submodules.
 Clone reference locally when needed.
+- **Role-Based Access Control**: The application implements a dual-layer approach to access control:
+  1. **Database Layer**: Supabase RLS policies control what data users can access based on their role
+  2. **Application Layer**: Server-side middleware controls which routes/pages users can access This combined approach provides comprehensive security by protecting both data and UI components

 ## Success Criteria